What is a living wage?

 - feature a different “Living Wage Certified” employer monthly on our web site

 - use other avenues such as periodic press conferences and the annual Labor Day picnic to let consumers and the public know which employers have received our fair wage certification

-Download a living wage certification application form and the fair wage criteria we are using.
+Download a Living Wage Certification application form and the Living Wage Criteria we are using.
 If your business or non-profit satisfies the criteria, please fill out the form and send it back to us.
 If you do not currently satisfy the criteria but feel you do provide fair wages and livable jobs or would like to move in that direction, we would still encourage you to send in the form or call or e-mail us so we can talk more.

 These documents are in MS Word Format.